-During the co-mediation de-briefing, the Mentor should:
+During the co-mediation de-briefing, the mentor should:

 - 1) Allow the mentee to explain how he or she felt the mediation progressed and how he or she performed in the role of mediator.
-(The Mentor should use open-ended questions to encourage discussion.) - 2) Allow the mentee to comment on the Mentor's performance and the mediation process itself. - 3) Review the mediation, starting with the introduction, and provide feedback on the performance of the mentee.
-NOTE: If an observer was present during the co-mediation, the Mentor should excuse the observer before providing feedback to the mentee who participated as a co-mediator. - 4) Answer questions from the mentee regarding any part of the mediation process. - 5) Proceed with the de-briefing in the event the co-mediation is terminated for any reason.
-(The Mentor should discuss the circumstances of the termination, including any ethical considerations.) - 6) Discuss the child support worksheet(s) and calculations, if appropriate.
-(The Mentor should provide mentee with a copy of worksheet(s) to submit with the application for certification.) - 7) Review the Memorandum of Agreement written by the mentee, providing appropriate comments on style, wording, and format.
-(The Mentor should provide the mentee with a copy of agreement to submit with the application for certification.)
+The mentor should use open-ended questions to encourage discussion. - 2) Allow the mentee to comment on the mentor's performance and the mediation process itself. - 3) Review the mediation, starting with the introduction, and provide feedback on the performance of the mentee.
+NOTE: If an observer was present during the co-mediation, the mentor should excuse the observer before providing feedback to the mentee who participated as a co-mediator. - 4) Answer questions from the mentee regarding any part of the mediation process. - 5) Proceed with the de-briefing in the event the co-mediation is terminated for any reason.
+(The mentor should discuss the circumstances of the termination, including any ethical considerations.) - 6) Discuss the child support worksheet(s) and calculations, if appropriate.
+(The mentor should provide mentee with a copy of worksheet(s) to submit with the application for certification.)

-- 8) Summarize mentee performance, noting, in particular, strengths, as well as areas for improvement.
-(The Mentor should provide balanced feedback, highlighting the strengths and weaknesses of the mentee.
-The Mentor should not feel pressured to provide only positive evaluations.) - 9) Discuss and complete Sections II and III of the Mentee Portfolio form.
-(The Mentor and mentee should identify skill development priorities for the next co-mediation.)
+- 7) Review the Memorandum of Agreement written by the mentee, providing appropriate comments on style, wording, and format.
+(The mentor should provide the mentee with a copy of agreement to submit with the application for certification.) - 8) Summarize mentee performance, noting, in particular, strengths, as well as areas for improvement.
+(The mentor should provide balanced feedback, highlighting the strengths and weaknesses of the mentee.
+The mentor should not feel pressured to provide only positive evaluations.) - 9) Discuss and complete Sections II and III of the Mentee Portfolio form.
+(The mentor and mentee should identify skill development priorities for the next co-mediation.)

-NOTE ON FORM COMPLETION: The Mentor should complete Section II of the Mentee Portfolio form at the end of each session of a multiple session co-mediation.
-The Mentor should complete Section III of the Mentee Portfolio form at the end of the final co-mediation session for the case.
+NOTE ON FORM COMPLETION: The mentor should complete Section II of the Mentee Portfolio form at the end of each session of a multiple session comediation.
+The mentor should complete Section III of the Mentee Portfolio form at the end of the final co-mediation session for the case.

-- 10) Sign the Mentee Portfolio form at the end of the final session of the co-mediation and return to the mentee. - 11) Complete the Mentee Evaluation form within ten days of the completion of the case.
+- 10) Sign the Mentee Portfolio form at the end of the final session of the co-mediation and return to the mentee. - 11) Complete the Mentee Evaluation form and return to mentee within ten (10) days of the completion of the case.

-NOTE ON FORM COMPLETION: The Mentor should complete the Mentee Evaluation form thoroughly.
-The form should be returned to the mentee within ten days of the completion of the case.
+NOTE ON FORM COMPLETION: The mentor should complete the Mentee Evaluation form thoroughly.